Keibert Ruiz Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.
+- The Marlins pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins' 4.22 team ERA ranks 15th across all league pitching staffs.
+- The Marlins' 4.20 team ERA ranks 14th among all league pitching staffs.

-- The Marlins rank 13th in baseball in home runs surrendered (74 total, 1.1 per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs allowed (75 total, 1.1 per game).

-- The Marlins will send Alcantara (2-5) to the mound to make his 14th start of the season.
-He is 2-5 with a 4.86 ERA and 71 strikeouts in 83 1/3 innings pitched.

-- In his last appearance on Saturday, the righty tossed seven innings against the Chicago White Sox, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.